Resources

 numberOfLines

-propery of a UILabel
+The numberOfLines propery of a UILabel refers to

 the maximum number lines the system can use to fit the label’s text into its bounding rectangle.
 By